arkade-digital/marvel-challange/README.md

 * Clicking on a character card will present additional information about the character either on a new page, or within the same interface.
 * You have full say on the visual representation of the finder elements.
 UI libraries are OK.

+Additional Requirements:

+* Implement an API proxy in Next cloud functions.
+* Usalise a React context/provider.
+* Implement some kind of state storage/caching.
+* Implement in TypScript.
+* Add tests.

 ###  Marvel API